Not just Zoom fatigue: 4 reasons why video calls make us anxious, and how to overcome them

 1. Stay present

-The moment your attention drifts to the negative thoughts, gently redirect it back to what is happening at the moment.
-A quick and easy way is to take a slow, deep breath, thinking “In” and “Out” with each breath, Suprita suggests.
+The moment your attention drifts to a negative thought, gently redirect it to what is happening at the moment.
+A quick and easy way is to take a slow, deep breath, thinking “In” and “Out” with each breath.

 4 reasons why video calls make us anxious, and how to overcome them

-When it comes to self-judgement, try a little self-kindness, such as repeating kind and compassionate phrases such as “You are trying hard, and you are doing your best”.
-You can also try breaking the flow of negative self-talk with this 5-4-3-2-1 coping technique to bring your mind back to this present moment.
+When it comes to negative self-talk, try a more compassionate tone by saying, “You are trying hard and you are doing your best.”
+You can also interrupt the inner critic with this 5-4-3-2-1 coping technique.

 2. Check your bias

-People experiencing zoom fatigue with long hours spent in front of the screen strains the eyes, the body, and the mind.
+Excessive screen time strains your eyes, body, and mind.
 Whenever you need to, give yourself permission to take a break.

 4 reasons why video calls make us anxious, and how to overcome them

 Excuse yourself to get that coffee, do a quick stretch, and move your body mindfully.
-Break away from hyper gaze by turning off the camera momentarily, looking elsewhere to rest your eyes.
-Or simply just find a more comfortable position.
+By turning the camera off momentarily, you can give your eyes a well-deserved break or adjust your posture to find a more comfortable position.

 4. Adjust settings

-When the anxiety gets too overwhelming, consider letting your boss know how you feel.
+When anxiety becomes too overwhelming, consider letting your boss know how you feel.

-For example, if discussions are often dominated by a few people talking over the rest, your supervisor might choose to invite people in turn to share their thoughts.
+For instance, if discussions are often dominated by a few people talking over the rest, your supervisor might choose to invite individuals in turn to share their thoughts.

-You can also suggest having more breaks, having sufficient time to prepare for presentations, allowing cameras to be turned off periodically, or even considering sending emails or using audio calls instead.
+You can also suggest incorporating more breaks, ensuring sufficient time to prepare for presentations, allowing cameras to be turned off periodically, or even considering sending emails or using audio calls instead.

-While anxiety is a common human reaction to stress, prolonged or excessive anxiety may eventually lead to mental and physical health issues.
+Although anxiety is a natural human response to stress, prolonged or excessive anxiety can potentially result in mental and physical health issues.

-Intellect’s Suprita points out that physical stress in the body such as tension, increased heartbeat, shortness of breath, dizziness, and stomach pain are signs that you may be struggling with anxiety.
+Suprita from Intellect highlights that physical manifestations of stress in the body, such as tension, an elevated heartbeat, shortness of breath, dizziness, and stomach pain, are indicators that you might be grappling with anxiety.

 “At this stage, it is important to seek professional support from psychologists, counsellors, coaches, and therapists,” she advises.